Campsites and Special Places

 Downstream you will soon pass under a railroad bridge then gradually float back into undeveloped spaces rich with wildlife.
 Throughout the day you can see the landmark called Point of Rocks at the northern end of the Tobacco Roots Mountains and mark your progress towards it.

-Point of Rocks is an informal campsite on BLM lands and a good place to hike up into the hills.
+Point of Rocks is an informal campsite on BLM land and a good place to hike up into the hills.
 A high cave includes one nice remaining Native American pictograph.
 Other pictographs have been destroyed by vandals over time.
 Stop and imagine going back in time to vision quest at this site with a grand view of the Jefferson Valley.
-Also be sure to bring a swimsuit to enjoy soaking in Renova Hot Springs, but avoid coming on the weekends when the site can turn into a party zone.
+Also be sure to enjoy a soak in Renova Hot Springs, but avoid coming on the weekends when the site can turn into a party zone.
 Please help to pick up trash around the campsites and hot springs.

 Continuing downriver from Point of Rocks, you will soon find the massive stone walls of Parrot Castle on the right bank, the remains of an early smelter used to process ore from local mines.
 Stay to the left channel when the river splits around the island.
 On the left bank is Parrot Castle Fishing Access Site (mile 55), with the Parrot Castle Diversion Dam across the middle of the river.
 The diversion dam is sometimes floatable, or you can portage it on the left bank, although the portage can be challenging through the rocks and bushes.
 At low water levels you may be able to hop out on shallow ground in the middle of the river and tow your canoe over the rocks.
 There is a vault toilet at Kountz Bridge Fishing Access Site (mile 49) if you need to make a pit stop along the way.